m-lab/mlab-ns/README.md

 # Deploying Code to mlab-nstesting (testing) and mlab-ns (production)

-mlab-ns code is built and pushed to a Google App Engine (GAE) service automatically by Travis.ci.
+mlab-ns code is built and pushed to a Google App Engine (GAE) service automatically by Travis CI.

 ## Deploying to the mlab-ns testing environment (mlab-nstesting.appspot.com)

-Commits made to any branch, including the master branch are built, tested and deployed automatically by Travis.ci to the GAE service, mlab-nstesting.appspot.com
+Commits made to any branch, including the master branch are built, tested and deployed automatically by Travis CI to the GAE service, mlab-nstesting.appspot.com

 ## Deploying to mlab-ns production

 To deploy tested code to the mlab-ns production service, use Github to create a new release, incrementing the version tag to the date deployed.
-Once a release and tag are created, Travis.ci will build, test and push the updated release to production.
+Once a release and tag are created, Travis CI will build, test and push the updated release to production.

 # Bootstrapping a Fresh GCP Project